What is MariaDB, How to Install it on Ubuntu 14.04

 MariaDB is an RDBMS (Relational Database Management System), developed by forking from MySQL.

 Sun bought MySQL, and then Oracle acquired Sun.
-This indicated that Oracle’s decisions would shape MySQL from then on.
-First developers of MySQL forked MySQL while under the roof of “Monty AB” and developed it as free software.
+It indicated that Oracle’s decisions would shape MySQL from then on.
+Initial developers of MySQL forked MySQL while under the roof of “Monty AB” and developed it as free software.
 The journey has continued with the new name MariaDB.

 Features at a Glance: